xdanradu/xdanradu.github.io/_posts/2018-10-09-coding-best-practices-1.markdown

 categories: javascript
 ---

 Code refactoring means __improving the quality of existing code__.
-In this post I will share with you 3 really simple steps that will help you improve the readability, extensibility and maintainability of your code:
+In this post I will share 3 really simple steps that will help you improve the readability, extensibility and maintainability of your code:

 1. [Remove code duplication](#1-remove-code-duplication)